lwjohnst86/analyzing-cohorts-course/chapter3.md

 So, visualize the relationship with these variables and remove those observations from the model.
 How do the two model results compare?

+Often when creating statistical models to analyze a cohort dataset, there are some confounders that strongly change the estimate of the primary exposure with the outcome.
+But building models is often done in larger steps (i.e. adding multiple covariates at a time).
+For understanding the underlying relationships between variables, it can be useful to identify which exact variable (or variables) most strongly change the estimate.
+This is one example of a sensitivity analysis.

+So identify which variable is influencing the estimates the most:

 `@instructions`